Configure Dermi Atlas Professional's audit logging features to track system activity, monitor access, and support regulatory compliance requirements.

 Users can view their own security history to verify their account integrity:

-Clinical actions related to a specific patient are viewable within the patient record:
+Clinical actions related to a specific patient record are viewable within the patient record:

 For comprehensive audits or incident response, administrators rely on the system database.
 Since audit logs are stored locally, they are included in all System Backups generated by Dermi Atlas Manager.

-When a user or patient record is deleted, associated audit log entries are retained for 10 years (120 months) by default to satisfy both US (HIPAA) and Canadian (PHIPA/CPSO) compliance requirements.
+How audit logs are handled during deletion depends on the Data Deletion Policy configured in Dermi Atlas Manager.
+By default, logs associated with deleted records are retained for 120 months (10 years) to satisfy both US (HIPAA) and Canadian (PHIPA/CPSO) compliance requirements.
 Records involving minors may require extended retention under applicable provincial or state law.

 Administrators can configure the retention period through Dermi Atlas Manager:

-For manual cleanup of records before their scheduled expiration, see Configuring Data Retention for Deleted Records.
+For targeted removal of specific records or other manual database operations, see Configuring Data Retention for Deleted Records.

-Recommendation: For strict compliance environments, "Soft" or "Regular" deletion is often preferred to maintain a historical record of access, even after data is deleted.
+Recommendation: For strict compliance environments, the Recoverable or Standard Data Deletion Policy is preferred to maintain a historical record of access, even after data is deleted.